Before you go

 Almaty

-Leave central Almaty heading north on Al-Farabi Avenue, then pick up the A3 (Almaty–Taldykorgan highway) toward Konayev.
+Leave central Almaty heading north on Al-Farabi Avenue, then pick up the A3 (Almaty–Taldykorgan highway) toward Konaev.
 The city thins out within 20 minutes.
 Traffic is lightest before 08:00 on weekdays; weekend mornings can be slow through the northern suburbs.
-The road is dual carriageway for most of the run to Konayev, flat and easy to drive.
+The road is dual carriageway for most of the run to Konaev, flat and easy to drive.

 Stop 2